 Putting too many details about academic grades, test scores, and technical details in the SOP is boring.
 The admission officers can see your GPA, test scores, and technical skills in the application kit and CV.
 Include new information that is not present in any other component of the application kit.

-Failing to justify why this university and course if perfect for yourself; and how this program can help you with your career objectives.
+Fail to justify why this university and course are perfect for you; and how this program can help you with your career objectives.

 Using acronyms is wrong.
 Use full forms, at least in the first place.

 Inappropriate use of humor, clichés, and poems; avoid these at all costs.

 Here are a few snippets of my Personal Statement that I used while applying to the University of New South Wales in Australia.
 Few words and phrases have been blurred for confidentiality issues.

 You might also like to read the following posts:

 Key Sources: CrunchPrep, MBA Crystal Ball, The Hindu, University of California Graduate School, Berkeley Graduate Division.